clarkfitzg/course_planning/stat50/thoughts.md

 Class is where we'll cover the core material and do practice problems and other interactive activities, so plan on attending.
 I do plan to record class meetings and make them available for you if you happen to miss one.

+> Can you clarify the collaboration policy?

+Submit your own assignments, always.
+"Collaboration is allowed" means you can help each other and work freely together, no worries.
+"Do not collaborate" means you shouldn't receive any outside assistance, so don't talk about them.
+The only exception is that you can ask me, the instructor, for clarification.

+The category of the homework requires the most explanation.
+You may work together and talk through the problems, but you need to understand each and every step in the solution that you turn in.
+In this case, I would appreciate a note on your submission saying who you worked with, and on which parts.

 ### Weekly Schedule